Peterb1700/Advanced-SQL-Analysis---Spotify-Dataset-/README.md

 ### Advanced Level Queries
-1. **Find the top 3 most-viewed tracks for each artist using window functions.**
+1. **Find the top 3 most-viewed tracks for each artist using window functions.
+This gives us the top 3 songs per each artist.
+For example Adam Levine: Lost Stars, Lifestyle, and Ojala.
+Adele: Rolling in the Deep, Someone Like You, When We Were Young.**
 ```sql
 WITH ranking_artist
 AS